-As they shared their stories, they were once again in the River Thames, visiting the Tower of that she has come back to China for a while when she writes her travel stories.
+As they shared their stories, they were once again in the River Thames, visiting the Tower of London, walking across the London Bridge, watching the changing of the Guards at Buckingham Palace, etc. Summercoo's travel account reveals this insight.
+She clearly indicates that she has come back to China for a while when she writes her travel stories.
 However, her travel story was written as if she is living it now: